 Whereas most of the printers we’ve recommended so far come pretty much ready to go, with just a bit of calibration to do and some simple instructions to follow, the Creality Ender 3 Pro requires a bit more assembly.
-It’s a good 3D printer if you’re a dyed-in-the-wool tinkerer though, as, with a bit of care, you can achieve surprisingly high quality results, even with smaller models.
+It’s a good 3D printer if you’re a dyed-in-the-wool tinkerer though, as, with a bit of care, you can achieve surprisingly high-quality results, even with smaller models.

-The prequel printer Creality Ender 3 might be an even better option on that front though, as while the Pro has a few upgrades (it’s quieter for one thing), the original is completely open source, from firmware to print files to schematics.
+The prequel printer Creality Ender 3 might be an even better option on that front though, as while the Pro has a few upgrades (it’s quieter for one thing), the original is completely open-source, from firmware to print files to schematics.

 Well, so far, even the best 3D printers are still usually something of a compromise.
 Impressive print quality; ease of use; reliability; affordability: to get one of these, you tend to have to sacrifice one or more of the others.
 With its debut 3D printer, phone charger firm Anker is aiming to provide an authentic all-rounder that scores in all these categories.

 The M5 boasts an impressive array of technical specs, leading with its blistering printing speed of over 250mm per second (boostable to 2500mm/s, which Anker claims is five times faster than comparable machines).
-That’s allied to a sizable 235 x 235 x 250mm build volume, a marvellous XY resolution of 12.5 microns, and an equally sharp Z resolution of 2 microns.
+That’s allied to a sizable 235 x 235 x 250mm build volume, a marvelous XY resolution of 12.5 microns, and an equally sharp Z resolution of 2 microns.

-Where Anker has particularly caught people’s eyes, however, is in ease of use: besides the eye-catching speed stats above, the M5 is designed with an “easy, three step assembly” and comes with a built-in AI-driven camera to monitor your print jobs, which connects to the internet and sends notifications to your phone if your print hits a snag.
-It’s also marketed with social sharing in mind, as you’ll be able to record time lapse videos of your prints to post online.
+Where Anker has particularly caught people’s eyes, however, is in ease of use: besides the eye-catching speed stats above, the M5 is designed with an “easy, three-step assembly” and comes with a built-in AI-driven camera to monitor your print jobs, which connects to the internet and sends notifications to your phone if your print hits a snag.
+It’s also marketed with social sharing in mind, as you’ll be able to record time-lapse videos of your prints to post online.

 When units become available (after Kickstarter backers get theirs in November 2022), the AnkerMake M5 will cost $799 / £635, making it the most expensive machine on our list at the moment.
-According to Anker, this significant price hike over the standard Kickstarter pledge of $599 / £479 is due to the impact of “the increasing prices of computer chips and aluminium” on manufacturing costs.
+According to Anker, this significant price hike over the standard Kickstarter pledge of $599 / £479 is due to the impact of “the increasing prices of computer chips and aluminum” on manufacturing costs.

 Still, if the AnkerMake M5 is everything it’s cracked up to be, the knockout performance and outstanding usability features might make it a true breakthrough 3D printer.